Defending a Municipality from Section 1983 Lawsuits

 Municipalities operate a tight budget.
 As they face a number of different liability risks, they must be prepared to protect the financial interests of the community at large.
 If a local employee or local agency—such as a police officer or a police department—is accused of violating an individual’s civil rights, the municipality could face a federal civil action under Section 1983.

-“It can be an employment case; it can be a law enforcement case; it can be a children’s services case; now we’re defending a lot of local health districts in COVID cases; it can be almost anything that involves the conduct of a public employee,” says Todd M. Raskin, a Cleveland attorney at Mazanec, Raskin & Ryder who has defended such claims for more than 30 years.
+“It can be an employment case; it can be a law enforcement case; it can be a children’s services case.
+[We’ve defended] a lot of local health districts in Covid cases.
+It can be almost anything that involves the conduct of a public employee,” says Todd M. Raskin, a Cleveland attorney who defended such claims for more than 30 years.

 Below, you will find an overview of Section 1983 lawsuits and an explanation of how municipalities can defend these types of civil claims.